Groton Chiropractic Care of Continued Back Pain after Back Surgery

 Decision Making

 How to decide though?
-When a surgeon offers surgery or a pain medicine doctor offers medication or a physical therapist offers exercise or a chiropractor offers spinal manipulation in one form or another, how does the relief-seeking Groton back pain patient decide?
+Surgeons, pain control specialists, physical therapists and chiropractors all offer their various approaches that seem reasonable for relief, the pain suffering patient may have trouble deciding.
+What might help?
 Have all of these providers provide patients with unbiased information about the potential benefits and risks of the options.
-(2) Everyone knows though that when the pain is intense, the first offer of relief looks really good.
+(2) Everyone knows though that when the pain is intense, the first offer of relief is really appealing.
 Being human, the healthcare provider seeing a patient in pain wants to help that back pain patient get rid of the pain fast, too.
 Shoreline Medical Services/ Hutter Chiropractic Office certainly does.
-Our Groton back pain sufferers are thankful when they get relief after care.
+Our Groton back pain sufferers are grateful when they get relief after care.

 Schedule A Chiropractic Visit

-So Shoreline Medical Services/ Hutter Chiropractic Office wants to share recent chiropractic-outcome articles with Groton back pain patients: spinal manipulation relief for post-surgical continued pain patients and for post-implanted and currently wearing spinal stimulator patients.
-A study of 69 post-surgical continued pain patients, 80% of patients showed greater than 50% relief of pain at the conclusion of care (3 months) in a mean of 49 days and 11 visits, and 78.6% reported 50% relief of pain at 24 months follow up.
+So Shoreline Medical Services/ Hutter Chiropractic Office shares these recent chiropractic-outcome articles with Groton back pain patients: spinal manipulation relief for post-surgical continued pain patients and for post-implanted and currently wearing spinal stimulator patients.
+A study of 69 post-surgical continued pain patients, 80% of patients demonstrated greater than 50% relief of pain at the conclusion of care (3 months) in a mean of 49 days and 11 visits, and 78.6% reported 50% relief of pain at 24 months follow up.
 The percent of relief was 71.6% at 3 months and 70% at 24 months.
-(3) Then, researchers state that no adverse effects from chiropractic manipulation or mobilization treatment applied to patients who have implanted spine stimulators for pain control are noted in their findings.
-(4) Finally, a post-surgical patient reacts positively to rehabilitation and Cox Technic spinal manipulation care, registering pain decreasing from 8 to 3 on a 10 point scale over 12 visits in 3 months.
-(5) Shoreline Medical Services/ Hutter Chiropractic Office finds that a combination approach for pain relief is usually most productive for our Groton chiropractic patients.
+(3) Then, researchers report that no adverse effects from chiropractic manipulation or mobilization treatment applied to patients who have implanted spine stimulators for pain control are seen in their findings.
+(4) Finally, a post-surgical patient reacts well to rehabilitation and Cox Technic spinal manipulation care, registering pain dropping from 8 to 3 on a 10 point scale over 12 visits in 3 months.
+(5) Shoreline Medical Services/ Hutter Chiropractic Office finds that a combination approach for pain relief is often most beneficial for our Groton chiropractic patients.

 chiropractic care for post-surgical back pain